hassaanuh/hassaanuh/README.md

 - 👋 Hi, I’m @hassaanuh
 - 👀 I’m interested in public policy via data science
-- 🌱 I’m looking to work in using ML and AI for Urban Economic Development
+- 🌱 I’m using ML and AI for Urban Economic Development
 - 💞️ I’m looking to collaborate on any public policy research
 - 📫 hmu at hassaan.haq1@gmail.com